Custom Search

 If you want even finer focus of your camera, you can combine the key combinations mentioned above with clicking and dragging.

-There's also a viewing mode called Mouselook, but that's for another tutorial.
-In the meantime, go and see what there is to see!
+Now go and see what there is to see!

 Back to the Index